 Jonathan ordered a vanilla malt with his green chili burrito at Southwest Diner (a new retro-style diner in St. Louis).
-When our sever dropped the cool vanilla malt in front of him along with the metal canister dripping from condensation, Jonathan saw vanilla ice cream mixed with milk and malt powder – the drink he’d been craving for weeks.
-I saw an opportunity to steal half of his drink (malts are meant to be shared, right?) and my next cupcake idea.
+When our sever dropped off the cool vanilla malt in front of him along with the metal canister dripping from condensation, Jonathan saw vanilla ice cream mixed with milk and malt powder – the drink he’d been craving for weeks.
+I saw an opportunity to steal half of his drink (malts are meant to be shared, right?) and my next cupcake idea – vanilla malt cupcakes.

 It’s the same cupcake you know and love, but a bit more dense (I used all butter instead of butter and oil) and loaded with malt powder for that soda shop taste.
-I topped them with fresh whipped cream and homemade maraschino cherries.
+I topped the cupcakes with fresh whipped cream and homemade maraschino cherries.

 Vanilla Malt Cupcakes